d4rkstar/jbpm-keycloak/README.md

 In order to modify the business central .war file, we need to follow these steps:

+1. Stop the jboss server

-1. Create a temp folder, copy the business-central war file to temp folder, unpack it and remove the war file:
+2. Create a temp folder, copy the business-central war file to temp folder, unpack it and remove the war file:

     ```bash
     ~/jbpm $ mkdir /tmp/jbpm-modification